oracle/python-oracledb/doc/src/user_guide/sql_execution.rst

     cursor.outputtypehandler = None

-Other examples of output handlers are shown in :ref:`numberprecision`, :ref:`directlobs` and :ref:`fetching-raw-data`.
+Other examples of output handlers are shown in :ref:`numberprecision`, :ref:`directlobs`, and :ref:`fetching-raw-data`.
 Also see samples such as `samples/type_handlers_json_strings.py
 <https://github.com/oracle/python-oracledb/blob/main/samples/type_handlers_
 json_strings.py>`__.